Perfection is Elusive

 Keep the Words Flowing

 Writing, or otherwise creating art is a real job.
-It isn’t for someone who wants to make a lot of Finding the Wordsmoney quickly, or even at all.
+It isn’t for someone who wants to make a lot of money quickly, or even at all.
 It isn’t for the impatient, nor for someone who’s unwilling to recognize the small steps; the progress that can’t be quantified on spread sheets.
 It’s for someone who has to create their art, as much as they need to breathe.
 Who would make their art (and often does) whether or not there’s a financial or personal reward.

 I’ve lost count of the number of words I’ve published in the last decade, both on my own websites, and others.
 Financial returns for my efforts have been comparatively small, especially when measured against rewards for my accounting expertise.
 If dollars and cents were my only unit of measure, I’d never have left accounting, truth be told.
 I’d have long since given it my full attention, instead of relegating it to second place.